markround/tiller/docs/developers.md

 You can also write custom utility functions in Ruby that can be called from within templates (or from within YAML configuration files, if `dynamic_values: true` has been set __TODO: see the main documentation for details on this__).

 An example of this is the bundled `Tiller::render` function that lets you include and parse [sub-templates](../README.md#sub-templates) from another template.
 Helper modules aren't intended to replace the existing Data- and Template-source plugins; if you need to get some values into your templates, or hook up to some external service, these are probably still the best way to go about it.
-You could however create a helper to retrieve values programmatically from a datasource, for instance if you wanted to create a "lookup" function to return individual values instead of passing in a complex hash data structure.

-But if you have a more complicated transformation to do (e.g. convert markdown text into HTML) or need to include some logic in a function, a helper would clean up your templates as well as keep a clean separation of code and configuration.
+You could however create a helper to retrieve values programmatically from a datasource, for instance if you wanted to create a "lookup" function to return individual values, instead of passing in a large, complex data structure to your templates.
+If you have a more complicated transformation to do (e.g. convert markdown text into HTML) or need to include some logic in a function, a helper would also be a good way to clean up your templates as well as keep a clean separation of code and configuration.

 As a simple example, this is how you'd add a [Lorem Ipsum](http://www.lipsum.com/) generator for filling in place-holder text.
 We'll simply wrap the excellent [forgery](https://github.com/sevenwire/forgery) gem, so first make sure you have it installed: